nasa/openmct/docs/src/design/planning/APIRefactor.md

 Register individual extensions imperatively, implementing API changes from the previous step.
-At this stage, _usage_ of the API may be confined to a transitional adapter in the framework layer
+At this stage, _usage_ of the API may be confined to a transitional adapter in the framework layer; bundles may continue to utilize the transitional API for registering extensions in the legacy format.

-An important sub-task here will be to discover and define dependencies among bundles.
+An important, ongoing sub-task here will be to discover and define dependencies among bundles.
 Composite services and extension categories are presently "implicit"; after the API redesign, these will become "explicit", insofar as some specific component will be responsible for creating any registries.